Find Trade Colleges

 Lewiston, Idaho

 Lewis - Clark State College came in at #20 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in the Rocky Mountains Region ranking.
-Lewis - Clark State College is located in Lewiston, Idaho and has a small student population.
-In 2020-2021, this school awarded 61 bachelor’s degrees to qualified students.
+Lewis - Clark State College is a public institution located in Lewiston, Idaho.
+The school has a small population, and it awarded 580 bachelor’s degrees in 2021-2022.

 #21